AGameAnx/dok-repo/patches/jaraci/jaraci.md

 * Duration: `1.5s => 2.5s`

 ### Ranged calibration upgrade
 > *This upgrade has seen very little use throughout the game's history.
-Giving slight buffs and large research time reductions to make it more desirable.*
+Effectiveness buffs to make it more desirable.*

 * Cost: `250CU 150RU => 150CU 150RU`
 * Research time: `60s => 45s`
+* Range bonus: `300 => 370`

 ## Railgun armor level 3 upgrade cost
 > *It was previously too much of an obvious choice to always upgrade level 3 on railguns which massively increased their combat performance without much of an initial investment.
 It should be slightly less of an obvious choice and supporting railgun units with other units rather than just beefing up railguns themselves should be slightly more desirable.*